IoT-gamer/flutter_face_tracking_excercise_app/README.md

 - `cameraFps`: Camera frame rate for tracking
 - `dotRadius`: Size of the tracking dot
 - `smilingThreshold`: Threshold for smile detection (not currently used for classification)
+- `assetsModelFolder`: Folder where the model files are stored
+- `modelFilename`: Name of the TensorFlow Lite model file
+- `classNamesFilename`: Name of the class names file

 ### Adding New Activity Types